zspitz/ts-activex-gen/README.md

 ## Library

-The first step is to generate an instance of `TSNamespaceSet`, which is a data structure describing a set of TypeScript namespaces, interfaces, enums, and their members (see below).
+The first step is to generate a `TSNamespaceSet`, which is a data structure describing a set of TypeScript namespaces, interfaces, enums, and their members (see below on how to do this).
 ```csharp
 TSNamespaceSet nsset = ...
 ```